ClickHouse/clickhouse-presentations/talks_index.md

 ... no index yet :\

-fell free to edit the file / send PRs with descriptions.
+feel free to edit the file / send PRs with descriptions.